tzeikob/javascript-patterns/control-flow/parallel-execution/readme.md

 > Note that we don't take special care here, but in real-world it's reasonable to store the results in the order each task has been given.

-On thing to keep in mind is that, which one of the tasks will call back the completion callback is subject to a situation called **competitive race**, once this callback called the execution should be considered as completed.
+On thing to keep in mind is that, which one of the tasks will call the completion callback is subject to a situation called **competitive race**, once this callback called the execution should be considered as completed.

 ### Parallel execution with promises ###

 Implementing this pattern with **promises** is way easier than using asynchronous callbacks and on top of that we will get a more readable and less complex code base.
-The only thing we should do in order to execute all the tasks in parallel is to pass them as an array of promises in the built-in `Promise.all` method, this method returns another promise on which we will set our completion and rejection handlers.
+The only thing we should do in order to execute all the tasks in parallel is to pass them as an array of promises in the built-in `Promise.all` method.
+This method returns another promise on which we will set our completion and rejection handlers.
 Let's say we have the same collection of tasks but instead of using asynchronous callback now return a promise.

 ```javascript
 const tasks = [